If you are heading into the desert on your favourite off-road route anytime soon, you might want to check your motor insurance policy.

 So what is the best way to ensure you are covered?

 Firstly, check your existing policy.
-Some policies automatically cover off-road damage if your car has off-road capabilities such as AXA’s Motor Perfect.
+Some policies automatically cover off-road damage if your car has off-road capabilities.

 The second is to be clear whether off-road cover extends to you.
 While some insurers cover off-road damage under their policies, there may be restrictions on that cover.
 These can include the age of the vehicle and only driving the car off-road within city limits or within a certain distance of a paved road.
 A policy may also limit cover if your car was used in an off-roading race or trial when any damage occurred.
 It means you not only need to be careful when you go off-roading, you need to be sure that what you are actually doing while you are out in the desert is supported by your insurance.